-- Enter the cafeteria quietly. - Students bringing lunch walk to your table.
-Voice Level should be 0. - Students buying lunch stand in line quietly, keeping hands and feet to yourself. - Voice Level 0 in the serving zone. - Give your attention to the cafeteria personnel. - Walk to your table. - Remain seated facing forward. - Voice Level 0 with a Red Cone, Voice Level 1 with a Green or Yellow Cone. - Talk only to those sitting at your table, directly beside you or directly in front of you. - For an adult's assistance, raise your hand and wait. - Eat your food only. - Use good table manners. - Clean up your area before leaving. - Put all uneaten food and trash into the trash can carefully. - Pick up any food or trash you drop on the floor at the trash can. - Walk single file out of the cafeteria.
+- Students should have assigned seats in the cafeteria.
+Ensure students are lined up in the way that they will be seated. - Students should come to the cafeteria with their lunch number tag pinned to their shirt. - Students should enter the cafeteria on Voice Level 0. - The teacher should escort ALL students to the entrance of the cafeteria serving line (even if students have brought their lunch from home). - While in line, students should stand in line quietly, keeping hands and feet to themself. - Voice Level should be 0 in the serving zone. - Students should pay attention to the cafeteria personnel. - Students should walk to their classroom table and sit in their assigned seat. - While at the table, students should remain seated facing forward. - Student voice levels are as follows: Voice Level 0 with a Red Cone, Voice Level 1 with a Green or Yellow Cone. - Talk only to those sitting at your table, directly beside you or directly in front of you. - For an adult's assistance, students should raise their hand and wait. - Eat your food only. - Use good table manners. - Clean up your area before leaving. - Put all uneaten food and trash into the trash can carefully. - Pick up any food or trash you drop on the floor at the trash can. - Walk single file out of the cafeteria.